isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/The 5 Steps of FEM/FEM Step 4.md

 <summary>Step 3: Check the Goals</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
+<p>Ensuring students' goals are well-crafted and meaningful supports the
+next step in transition planning and promotes progress in their journey.
-<p>Check the quality of the goals by using the following checklist:</p>
+Check the quality of the goals by using the following checklist:</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">